rexim/rexim.me/posts/liskov-substitution-principle.md

 getters for them.

 Now we can define `Square` class by extending `Rectangle`.
-A square is a rectangle with equal edges.
+A square is a rectangle with equal sides.
 This can be achived by overriding `Rectangle`'s setters:

     public class Square extends Rectangle {